-The Parish of Sunningdale has some 3,726 electors and an annual Precept of £91,500 for 2016/17.
-There are a maximum of ten councillors.
-It employs the Clerk, who manages the day to day operations of the Parish Council, and the Grounds Manager, who is responsible for all the properties of Council.
+The Parish of Sunningdale has some 4,019 electors and ten elected council members.
+The Parish Council employ an Operational Team to deliver and manage the day to day operations including all the properties of Council.
 See the Councillors and Staff page for information on all the individuals concerned.

 As the local government body responsible for the public amenities of Sunningdale, the Parish Council, comprising ten local residents who are elected every four years, deals with a wide range of issues affecting local people.
 It is the first port of call for local residents enquiring about public services.
 It participates with the Royal Borough of Windsor and Maidenhead on a variety of issues affecting local people, such as parking, street lighting, road cleanliness and the state of the pavements.

 The Council owns and maintains the recreation ground, the cemetery and the allotments, as well as working with Royal Borough Councillors and Officers to maintain the roads and public amenities.
 It examines all planning applications for building permission within the Parish to ensure that developments are in keeping with the Local Plan.